-On 14th June 1926 a stained glass window, designed by Sir J. Ninian Comper, was unveiled in the north choir aisle of Westminster Abbey to remember all British prisoners of war in Germany who died during the First World War.
+On 14th June 1926 a stained glass window, designed by Sir J. Ninian Comper, was dedicated in the north choir aisle of Westminster Abbey to remember all British prisoners of war in Germany who died during the First World War.
 It was presented by James Gerard, US Ambassador in Berlin, who looked after British interests there until America joined the conflict.
 He had visited the prisoners in the camps and for the dedication (which he could not unfortunately attend) he sent a message reading: "This window is dedicated to those of my wards who made a sacrifice as great as did those who fell fighting on the field of battle, and who, in captivity, showed themselves to be Christian gentlemen as well as patriots".
 The inscription reads:

 In memory of British Prisoners of War who died in Germany 1914-1918.
 A tribute from the American Ambassador in Berlin 1914-1917

 About the window